amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..
 We will provide individuals the ability to reduce false positive rates by connecting them to other individuals who will evaluate their prose.
 To pay for the costs of development, maintenance, and the crowd's time this will necessarily be a paid service, especially so for any solution that is intended to scale up to larger cases.
 A traditional clothing "linter" relies on the static properties of the linter to extract lint making the clothes cleaner.
 In analogy to this active evaluation process in contrast to the static linting process, we call the service Prosewash.

 ..
 One advantage of this kind of business model is that it avoids some of the pitfalls that can face an open source project's attempt to support itself.
 One pitfall is to take open source software and close off future development in order to extract rent from those advances.
 This approach respects the extant contributors to the project and the Proselint community by keeping the tool and its source open.
 Another pitfall is to develop features in software that could be given to everyone for free (in terms of the actual cost of distributing the feature), but are withheld from users who do not pay.
-Our approach respects the users and contributors by not building a premium programme and then hiding its capabilities from users.
+Our approach respects the users and contributors by not building a premium program and then hiding its capabilities from users.
 This would be a service not a feature; every time we recruit a crowd to solve a problem it will cost money.
 ..
 There is no way to provide that service without incurring costs, so we are not withholding any capabilities from users of Proselint.

 ..
 This also offers the advantage that in the course of running the service, we are collecting more and more data about Proselint in the wild.
 We can learn the base-rates at which different rules are invoked as well as their specific false positive rates.
 As we introduce more contextual information (and thus riskier rules), this data will be invaluable to effectively tune our rule-set.